leodium/leodium-ReLive-NoMansSky-Expeditions-Offline/Expedition 09 Redux - Utopia/ReadMe.txt

 Changes to the SEASON_DATA_CACHE.json file
 ------
 - EndTimeUTC value --> 2893423600
-- All the steps involved in online base validation have been set to AutoValidation ... but beware: you'll still need to build the base to be able to move forward ...
-In order, you'll need: the base computer, 4 wooden floors, 7 large wooden walls and 4 pieces of wooden roof.
-See the attached image for an idea of the model.
+Added the ability to activate shipping via the Nexus desktop Modified MileStones to be validated online by "shipment progress" MileStones taken from other shipments.
-- An incorrect mission statement.
+An incorrect mission statement.
 I can't find the right value to put back, but you can read the details in the mission log.

 Bug ?
 ---